taih304/Linux-Shell/Application layer/HTTP/Fundamental concepts.md

 Note that **a cache is both a server and a client at the same time**.
 When it receives requests from and sends responses to a browser, it is a server.
 When it sends requests to and receives responses from an origin server, it is a client.

-Web caching has seen deployment in the Internet for **two reasons**.
-First, a Web cache can substantially **reduce the response time for a client request**, Web caches can substantially **reduce traffic on an institution’s access link to the Internet**.
+Web caching has seen deployment in the Internet for **two reasons**:
+* **Reduce the response time for a client request**, Web caches can substantially **reduce traffic on an institution’s access link to the Internet**.
 By reducing traffic, the institution (for example, a company or a university) does not have to upgrade bandwidth as quickly, thereby reducing costs.
-Furthermore, Web caches can substantially reduce Web traffic in the Internet as a whole, thereby improving performance for all applications.
+* **Reduce Web traffic in the Internet as a whole**, thereby improving performance for all applications.

 # REST